 BIS 443 Educational Policy and the American Economy Examines relationships between the economy and our educational and training infrastructure: What are we doing and what should our educational policy be?
-(5) I&S have salient knowledge, and examines how the tension between democracy and expertise has been reconciled in practices of, and proposals for, policymaking in Western democracies.
 (5) I&S

 BIS 445 Meanings and Realities of Inequality A socioeconomic investigation into the meanings and realities of inequality using a variety of theoretical frameworks and empirical research.
 Focuses on the determinants of economic mobility and social status.
 Addresses discrimination, poverty, welfare, and education.
 (5) I&S, DIV